-New Orleans native Henry Butler is a virtuoso jazz and rhythm & blues pianist, a schooled vocalist naturally imbued with gospel credibility, a fierce performer and an expressive composer.
-"Once I sit at the keyboard, it's right there," says the 51-year-old Butler.
+New Orleans native Henry Butler was a virtuoso jazz and rhythm & blues pianist, a schooled vocalist naturally imbued with gospel credibility, a fierce performer and an expressive composer.
+"Once I sit at the keyboard, it's right there," explained the 51-year-old Butler.
 "I have an instrument on which I can express anything I want."
-Calling himself a perpetual "work in progress," Butler, a critically lauded jazz recording artist and an accomplished photographer (all the more startling considering Butler has been blind since infancy), returned to his roots with Blues After Sunset on Black Top Records, an album of straight ahead New Orleans piano blues.
+Calling himself a perpetual "work in progress," Butler, a critically lauded jazz recording artist and an accomplished photographer (all the more startling considering Butler was blind since infancy), returned to his roots with Blues After Sunset on Black Top Records, an album of straight ahead New Orleans piano blues.

 Born in the musical hotbed of New Orleans, Louisiana, Butler was attracted to piano at a very young age.
 By the time he was seven, he had joined the glee club at the Louisiana School For The Blind, where he was already studying piano.
 He was playing R&B and gigging professionally by the time he was 14, and went on to study voice in high school.
 Butler attended Southern University in New Orleans.
 Once there, he fell under the spell of jazz giant Alvin Batiste, who quickly became Butler's mentor.
 Batiste taught Butler how to improvise, and the importance of spontaneously playing what's in the mind's eye.
 With Batiste's help, Butler began adding the jazz legacy of Art Tatum, Bud Powell, Charlie Parker and John Coltrane to the Crescent City R&B he'd absorbed from Eddie Bo, Tommy Ridgley, James Booker and Professor Longhair.